Pascal, for a rigorous programming

 From Blaise Pascal to Niklaus Wirth

-Pascal was designed in 1970 by Niklaus Wirth to impose programmers a structured
+Pascal was designed in 1970, before C and after Basic, by Niklaus Wirth to impose programmers a structured

-programming style.
-Pascal has successors, Modula and Oberon, which add module
+Pascal had successors, Modula and Oberon, which add modules

 and access to system resources.

-But because these features has been added to Pascal itself by implementation of Borland.
+But these features has been added to Pascal itself by the implementation of Borland.

-The Delphi implementation on Windows and Kylix on Linux are specialized client-server programming tool and their IDEs allow to build easily applications.
+The modernized version of Pascal, Delphi is a specialized client-server programming tool and its IDEs allows to build easily applications.

-Pascal is less and less used, particularly because Java or C# allow to program more easily same tasks, and that Basic has become an evolved language with objects.
+However, Pascal is less and less used, particularly because Java or C# allow to program more easily the same tasks.

 - imports allows including functions from external modules, with no headers required as in C.